What are benzodiazepines?

 Benzodiazepines, or ‘benzos’ as they are commonly known, are a type of sedative drug.
 They are commonly prescribed by medical professionals to treat certain mental health conditions, such as anxiety, panic disorders and insomnia.
 Benzodiazepines are a central nervous system depressant, and the consequences of overuse or misuse of these drugs can be fatal.

-Unfortunately, when taking benzodiazepines for any significant period of time, the risk of developing an addiction or a dependence is high, along with associated withdrawal symptoms.
+Unfortunately, when taking benzodiazepines for any significant period of time, the risk of developing benzodiazepine addiction or a dependence is high, along with associated withdrawal symptoms.
 If benzodiazepines are taken continuously for longer than a few months, suddenly stopping can lead to muscle cramps, sweating, vomiting and seizures or tremors.
 The safest way to stop taking benzos is to follow a medically prescribed tapering regime, to gradually reduce your intake.

 Names of commonly used benzos are: